-- The entire tutorial can be completed in an afternoon on a reasonable desktop machine.
-Something with lower symmetry like a ribosome would involve more waiting.
+- The entire tutorial can be completed in an afternoon on a reasonable machine, whereas something with lower symmetry like a ribosome would involve more waiting.

 - This data is sufficient to achieve a resolution of ~8 Å, at which alpha-helices are clearly visible.